apache-spark-on-k8s/spark-integration/README.md

 Note that currently the integration tests only run with Java 8.

+Integration tests firstly require installing [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) on your machine, and for the `Minikube` binary to be on your `PATH`..
+Refer to the Minikube documentation for instructions on how to install it.
+It is recommended to allocate at least 8 CPUs and 8GB of memory to the Minikube cluster.

 Running the integration tests requires a Spark distribution package tarball that contains Spark jars, submission clients, etc. You can download a tarball from http://spark.apache.org/downloads.html.
 Or, you can create a distribution from